ai/visibilityjs/README.md

 minified version of the library, located in repository as `lib/visibility.min.js`.

+## Alternatives

+If you need smaller and simpler wrapper (for example, just to hide vendor prefixes), you can use [visibly.js](https://github.com/addyosmani/visibly.js).

 ## Contributing

 To run project tests and minimize source you’ll need to have Ruby and Bundler